Q. How do you pronounce your name?

 Q. How long does it take you to write a book?

 On average, 4-6 months.
 Some of the things I write are a bit research-heavy, so there are times when I’ll spend a few months researching and putting together a paper brick of an outline.
 I’m serious.
 My dog used my last one as a step onto the couch.

-I’m pretty sure if my agent or editor ever saw my outlines, both of them would run for the hills, screaming Old English hexes over their shoulders.
+I’m pretty sure if my agent or editor ever saw my outlines, both of them would run for the hills.

 Q. How did you get published?